End of the “flippers” era

 St Regis Singapore

 The biggest loss mainly came from properties in the prime districts or the Core Central Region (CCR) in Singapore.
 These residential units (9 in total) were bought in 2006, incurring a loss of S$1.46 million (20% loss) on average.
 Out of the 9 properties, 4 of them were from St Regis Residences and another 2 from Cairnhill Crest.
-The rest coming from other parts of the CCR.
-This is certainly a clear testament to the property cooling measures have affected the luxury property segment in Singapore the most.
+The rest comes from other parts of the CCR.
+This is certainly a clear testament.
+The property cooling measures have affected the luxury property segment in Singapore the most.

 Over the past couple of years, we’ve seen flippers coming more from the shoebox apartments.
-The main reason being it is affordable pricing and low entry capital for most investors.
+The main reason is that it has affordable pricing and low entry capital for most investors.

-However, they are not being spared from losses too.
-To date, 3 out of 4 shoebox units sold in 2014 and 2015 were sold at a loss between S$5,840 to S$49,080 (ranging 1% to 8%) as their holding period were mainly 2 years or even less.
+However, they are not avoiding losses either.
+Up to this point, 3 out of 4 shoebox units sold in 2014 and 2015 suffered losses ranging from S$5,840 to S$49,080 (between 1% to 8%).
+As their holding period was mainly 2 years or even less.
 Apparently, these transactions could have been profitable if not for the SSD which the sellers had to pay.

 Apart from these exceptional cases, a majority of 95% of shoebox apartments transacted in 2014 and 2015 still made profits, an average of S$118,000 or 21% gain.
 These units were purchased between the period of 2007 and 2013.
 Shoebox apartments in city-fringe locations yielded the most profits, averaging S$130,000 or 24% price gain.